 Version Introduced: ODBC 2.0

-When SQLCreateDataSource returns FALSE, an associated *pfErrorCode value can be obtained by calling SQLInstallerError.
+When a call to SQLGetPrivateProfileString fails, an associated *pfErrorCode value can be obtained by calling SQLInstallerError.
 The following table lists the *pfErrorCode values that can be returned by SQLInstallerError and explains each one in the context of this function.

 General installer error